-- Continue and expand the existing water conservation program, as discussed in Section 8, monitoring the effectiveness of the existing and new conservation measures and refining the conservation program as needed. - Monitor the effectiveness of voluntary compliance with Rule W-8 in reducing water waste, and if necessary, pass an enforceable ordinance so that penalties can be assessed. - Update the subdivision regulations to include requirements for graywater reuse, water harvesting, xeriscaping, and low-water-use indoor plumbing for all new commercial and residential development. - Establish rebate programs for xeriscaping and appliance replacement. - Distribute indoor plumbing leak detection and retrofit kits.
+- Continue and expand the existing water conservation program, as discussed in Section 8, monitoring the effectiveness of the existing and new conservation measures and refining the conservation program as needed. - Work to minimize system water loss.
+Conduct annual water audits to assess the change in system water loss over time, and update the recommendations for further improvements. - Monitor the effectiveness of voluntary compliance with Rule W-8 in reducing water waste, and if necessary, pass an enforceable ordinance so that penalties can be assessed. - Update the subdivision regulations to include requirements for graywater reuse, water harvesting, xeriscaping, and low-water-use indoor plumbing for all new commercial and residential development. - Establish rebate programs for xeriscaping and appliance replacement. - Distribute indoor plumbing leak detection and retrofit kits.

-Implementation of these recommendations will help the LACWU be prepared to meet its future water supply needs.
+Implementation of these recommendations will help the DPU be prepared to meet the County's future water supply needs.